anujsngh/AcademixConnect/README.md

 Description : A platform to showcase academic projects.

-Flow of a project submission of the platform:
+Flow of a project submission on the platform:

 1) Team leader will register his team.
 2) Team leader will upload his project details.